 Students must also meet the standards of the Missouri State High School Activities Association.
 Students in grades 7-12 must be currently enrolled in courses that offer two and one quarter units of credit.

-Middle School students with F’s will be ineligible until they get their grades up, this will be determined by the Middle School Principal.
+In the MS there will be a grade check every Monday.
+Middle School students with F’s will be ineligible for extracurricular events until they get their grades up to a passing mark.
+This will be determined by the Middle School Principal.

 During the season all High School students must be passing all classes.
 Grade checks will happen approximately every two weeks.
 Any student who has a D is expected to participate in all tutoring sessions for two weeks until new grades come out.
 High School students receiving a D or F will participate in tutoring at least 5 times during the two week period (Monday, Wednesday, and Friday).